slidethemes/sigma-importer/readme.txt

 add_filter( 'ss_importer/importer_custom_demos' , 'sigma_importer_import_files' );
 `

-As for now, the importer only supports local files.
-If you tried to add remote URL links for your content files, the importer will just ignore them.
+*As for now, the importer only supports local files.
+If you tried to add remote URL links for your content files, the importer will just ignore them.*

+**Wanna help us make Sigma Importer better?**

+Get access to the Sigma Importer [GitHub repository](https://github.com/slidethemes/sigma-importer).

+= 1.0.2 =

+*Release Date - January 13, 2021*

+* Fixed a bug where menu items would import twice if the importer took a lot of time.
+* Updated the readme.txt file to include some helpful actions and filters for developers

+= 1.0.1 =

+*Release Date - January 13, 2021*

+* Updated readme.txt

 = 1.0.0 =

+* Release Date - January 13, 2021*

 * Initial release!